bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 partition.
 The file included in this project has a commented out line that can be uncommented to include this new partition.

-Apply all the partition creation and formating instructions above but then at the end also create format the data partition as follows.
+Apply all the partition creation and formatting instructions above but then at the end also create format the data partition as follows.
 Note that the lvm2 package will need to be installed on the building system.